karadalex/roslogs-elk-docker/README.md

-Talker & Listener Docker ROS
+ROS Logs & ELK Stack
 ============================

 ## How it works